 - Premium by size: based on recent expert reports.

-The after-tax discount rates used by the Group for these purposes range in Europe from 6.2% to 9.0% (5.6% and 9.8% in 2017) and in Latin America from 10.6% to 18.4% (9.6% and 13.6% in 2017) without taking into account Argentina, whose after-tax discount rate has been calculated taking into account its hyperinflationary economic situation (see Note 4.23) and varies between 36.5% in 2019 and 16% in 2023, depending on inflation estimationset.
+The after-tax discount rates used by the Group for these purposes range in Europe from 5.5% to 8.2% (6.2% and 9.0% in 2018) and in Latin America from 9.4% to 14.6% (10.6% and 18.4% in 2018) without taking into account Argentina, whose after-tax discount rate has been calculated taking into account its hyperinflationary economic situation (see Note 4.23) and varies between 47.1% in 2020 and 23.5% in 2024, based on the estimate of inflation.
 In this regard, the cash flows resulting from the impairment tests were also calculated after tax.
 In addition, the book value to which the value-in-use is compared does not include any deferred tax liabilities which could be associated with the assets.

 Using a post-tax discount rate and post-tax cash flows is consistent with paragraph 51 of IAS 36, which states that “estimated future cash flows will reflect assumptions that are consistent with the manner of determining the discount rate”.
-In addition, the result of the post-tax flows updated at a post-tax discount rate would obtain the same result with respect to the impairment test if a pre-tax rate were used and, therefore, the impairment and reversion accounting records would be the same.
+In addition, the result of the post-tax flows updated at a post-tax discount rate would obtain uniform results with respect to the impairment test if a pre-tax rate were used and, therefore, the impairment and reversion accounting records would be uniform.